 - £12.50 per day

-- Affects any non-Euro 3 motorcycle registered before 1st July 2007
+- Affects any non-Euro 3 motorcycles registered before 1st July 2007

-Note: electric and historic tax class bikes are exempt from the ULEZ charge.
-If your bike is Euro 3 compliant and registered before July 2007 you can apparently register it’s exemption with TFL, however it is not yet clear how this will work.
+Note: electric and historic tax class bikes are exempt from the London ULEZ charge.
+If your bike is Euro 3 compliant and registered before July 2007 you can register an exemption with TFL.

-TFL have a vehicle checker tool to allow you to confirm if you vehicle is affected based on it’s registration plate.
-However, there have been reports of it’s data not being 100% accurate, and having many updates over past months.
+TFL have a vehicle checker tool to allow you to confirm if your vehicle is affected based on its registration plate.
+However, there have been reports of its data not being 100% accurate, and having many updates over past months.
 So, I would not take this as gospel and do keep checking.

 Update: some recent developments: It now seems any bike with sufficiently low NOx emissions (below 0.15g/km) will be exempt.
 However, this needs to be proved to TFL on a per bike basis.
-You can find this info either from your V5c doc, by acquiring a certificate of compliance from your bike manufacturer (albeit at an admin cost), or by getting your bike specifically measured at www.nationalemissionstestcentre.com who are the only certified testers.
+You can find this info either from your V5c doc, by acquiring a certificate of compliance from your bike manufacturer (albeit at an admin cost) or booking a London ULEZ check for your bike, specifically measured at www.nationalemissionstestcentre.com who are the only certified testers.